Seven Peaks Insights

 Chief Design Officer

-As a thought leader in UX design in Thailand with over 17 years of experience, Jeremie turned a small web design agency into one of the leading UX design consultancies in Thailand, offering diverse services including product design, design thinking, user research, UX/UI design, conversion optimization, SEO, and copywriting for a wide range of international and local clients, including Mastercard, Agoda, Prudential, BCG, Bitkub, Luma, Central Group, JP Morgan, TTB, SCB, KerryExpress, FoodPanda, Ascend, and many more.
+As a thought leader in UX design in Thailand with over 17 years of experience, Jeremie turned a small web design agency into one of the leading UX design consultancies in Thailand, offering diverse services including product design, design thinking, user research, UX/UI design, conversion optimization, SEO, and copywriting for a wide range of international and local clients, including Mastercard, Agoda, Prudential, BCG, Bitkub, Luma, Central Group, JP Morgan, SCB, KerryExpress, FoodPanda, Ascend, and many more.

 Got a project in mind?